 Students will be advised of any possible additional costs when they attend an interview.
 Information about how to access financial support will also be available.

 Q. What happens if my son/daughter does not achieve the grades they need?

 They should come into college and discuss their options with the course tutor.
 In most cases, a suitable alternative can be found.

 Q. If my son/daughter doesn’t like their course, can they change?

 Yes.
 If your son/daughter has any concerns over the suitability of their course they should first speak to their Personal Tutor as soon as possible.
-If they prefer, they can speak with the college Careers Adviser who will offer guidance about alternative course.
+If they prefer, they can speak with the college Careers Advisor who will offer guidance about an alternative course.

 Q. How many hours will my son/daughter be in college per week?